HHristov22/MeetMe/README.md

    - Start date and time
    - Duration of the meeting
    - Participants (The teacher and the other members)
-   - Whether the meeting has a delay
+   - Does the meeting have a delay
 2. Can add comments